 In 2017, $4.2 billion was paid in airline baggage fees alone according to the Department of Transportation.
 That equates to over $1 million per day!

 The only way to truly avoid baggage fees is to bundle with their high price tickets or some airline credit cards offer free bags as a perk.
 But, honestly that isn't a great money saving tip over the long run.
 It is just moving the cost from one thing to another.

 Since airline baggage fees are common with Frontier, Spirit, American, Delta, United, JetBlue, it is part of the new norm of traveling.

 Before this point, I already said enough is enough with my fancy luggage bags.
 One suitcase along weighed 27 pounds and another 23 pounds.
 Ugh!
 Half of my weight allowance was going to just the suitcase alone.
 Seriously, dead weight.

 Plus if you are packing for a family, do you want to pay 4x the baggage fees?
 Or learn how to save money on those baggage fees?
 Then, you can save big on luggage over the long run.

 Related Post: Tips to Travel Cheaper & Not Cheapen the Experience

 That was when this beautiful product entered my life.
 It weighed 4 pounds!
 It folded away for storage.
 There was so much space in there!
-You could fit a child! (side note… I never tried this, but it had plenty of space.)
+You could fit a child if you wanted! (side note… I never tried this, but it had plenty of space.)

 Invest in quality, lightweight luggage!